AdobeDocs/commerce-cif-documentation/faq/01-FAQ.md

 ### 13. How does CIF work with other commerce platforms?

-Integration with third party solutions such as other commerce solutions is planned for 2020 via the I/O Runtime platform.
-GraphQL support will be enabled on the I/O Runtime platform so that you can build a mapping layer (hosted on I/O Runtime) to map the GraphQL APIs to the third party solution’s APIs to build the integration.
+Integration with third party solutions such as other commerce solutions (non-Magento) is done via the I/O Runtime platform.
+We have built a [reference implementation](https://github.com/adobe/commerce-cif-graphql-integration-reference) to demonstrate how this is done.
+This enables the reuse of the [AEM CIF Cloud Connector](https://github.com/adobe/commerce-cif-connector) and the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) by exposing the Magento GraphQL API on top of any thirdd-party commerce platform.
+To offer maximum flexibility and scalability, this integration layer is deployed on the serverless [Adobe I/O Runtime platform](https://www.adobe.io/apis/experienceplatform/runtime.html).

 ### 14. Is there a way to enhance the product data with commercial text?
 Where do you do this?
 In AEM or in Magento?